Constantin Brâncuși

-Constantin Brâncuși (/ro/; February 19, 1876 – March 16, 1957) was a Romanian sculptor, painter, and photographer who made his career in France.
+Constantin Brâncuși (/ro/; February 19, 1876 – March 16, 1957) was a Romanian sculptor, painter, and photographer.
 Considered one of the most influential sculptors of the 20th century and a pioneer of modernism, Brâncuși is called the patriarch of modern sculpture.
 As a child, he displayed an aptitude for carving wooden farm tools.
 Formal studies took him first to Bucharest, then to Munich, then to the École des Beaux-Arts in Paris from 1905 to 1907.
 His art emphasizes clean geometrical lines that balance forms inherent in his materials with the symbolic allusions of representational art.
-Brâncuși sought inspiration in non-European cultures as a source of primitive exoticism, as did Paul Gauguin, Pablo Picasso, André Derain, and others.
-However, other influences emerge from Romanian folk art traceable through Byzantine and Dionysian traditions.
+Brâncuși's practice drew from Romanian folk art, and sought a great deal of inspiration in non-European cultures as a source of primitive exoticism, as did Paul Gauguin, Pablo Picasso, André Derain, and others.